payjoin/nolooking/README.md

 ## Usage

 0. You need Rust version 1.48 or higher to compile this.
-1. Assuming you already have LND 0.14
+1. Assuming you already have LND 0.14 (ideally 0.14.2/`master` branch)
 2. `cargo build`
 3. Setup reverse HTTP proxy with HTTPS forwarding to some port - e.g. 3000.
    You can do this in a few lines using [selfhost in Cryptoanarchy Debian Repository](https://github.com/debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/blob/master/docs/user-level.md#selfhost).